carpdiem/carpdiem.github.io/about.md

 ## This site…

 …is a [digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/), which is both a fantastic concept, and a fancy way of saying it's whatever I feel like it should be.
 For now, we've got the categories you see in the nav-bar.
-Feel free to visit the homepage to get a glimpse at the latest postings from each category.
+Feel free to visit the homepage to get a glimpse at the latest postings from across the site.

+As a disclaimer, this site represents my own personal opinions and work, and has no connection to, or association with, any employer, past, present, or future.

 ## I am…